 When someone dies, we know his/her spirit lives on.
-But the loss of their physical presence and the finality of the grave makes that separation almost unbearable.
-The house is quiet and our arms are empty.
-That is when the knowledge of the resurrection brings comfort now and wonderful anticipation for the future.
+But the loss of their physical presence and the finality of the grave makes the void enormous, and the separation almost unbearable.
+Thankfully, the knowledge of the resurrection provides comfort now and anticipation for the future.

-I believe that the resurrection, the reuniting of the spirit and the physical body into an immortal soul, is a priceless gift available to all of God’s children through the atonement of Jesus Christ (see 1 Cor.
-15:22).
+The resurrection, the reuniting of the spirit and the physical body into an immortal soul, is a priceless gift available to all of God’s children through the atonement of Jesus Christ (see 1 Cor.15:22).
 Christ was the first to resurrect, and all mankind will follow in their appointed time (1 Cor.
 15:23 and Matt.
-27:52-53) I cannot imagine happiness without the embrace of a loved one, the feel of their hand in mine, or the warmth of having them near.
-In addition, immortality, or existence as a resurrected being, is a state free of disease, impairment, or physical corruption of any kind, and is part of the perfect joy and happiness Father in Heaven wants for us.
+27:52-53).
+I cannot imagine happiness without the embrace of a loved one, the feel of their hand in mine, or the warmth of having them near.
+In addition, immortality, or existence as a resurrected being, is a state free of disease, impairment, or physical corruption of any kind; and is part of the perfect joy and happiness Father in Heaven wants for us.

-I also believe that our loved ones will be resurrected at the age they were laid in the grave.
-“As concerning the resurrection, I will merely say that all men will come from the grave as they lie down, whether old or young; there will not be added unto their stature one cubit, neither taken from it; all will be raised by the power of God, having spirit in their bodies, and not blood.” [i]
+In addition, our loved ones will be resurrected at the age they were laid in the grave.
+"As concerning the resurrection, I will merely say that all men will come from the grave as they lie down, whether old or young; there will not be added unto their stature one cubit, neither taken from it; all will be raised by the power of God, having spirit in their bodies, and not blood."
+1

-This may cause some concern for those who are past their prime or who have suffered disabilities or disfigurement due to injury, disease, or conditions since birth.
-But our loving Heavenly Father’s plan dispels all such concerns.
+But what of those who have suffered disabilities or disfigurement due to age, injury, disease, or conditions since birth.
+Our loving Heavenly Father’s plan is provides hope for all his children.

 This understanding is especially comforting to family and friends of loved ones who died in infancy, childhood, or before their prime.
-God’s plan not only allows each of his children to resume their growth into adulthood even after death, but it also provides a way for righteous parents of those children to continue in their role as such in an immortal realm.
-Just imagine!
-Parents whose grief includes the loss of never seeing their child take his first steps or say his first words, dance, play ball and so on will have that chance after all because of Christ’s gift of the resurrection.
+God’s plan not only allows each of his children to grow into adulthood after the resurrection, but it also provides a way for parents of those children to resume their role as mothers and fathers in the immortal realm.